elastic/package-storage/README.md

 # Air-gapped environments

-There are certain environments in which restricted network traffic is mandatory.
-In such setup the Kibana instance isn't able to reach out to public EPR endpoints (for example: [epr.elastic.co](https://epr.elastic.co/)) and download packages metadata and content.
+There are certain environments in which network traffic restrictions are mandatory.
+In such setup the Kibana instance isn't able to reach out to public EPR endpoints (for example: [epr.elastic.co](https://epr.elastic.co/)), and download packages metadata and content.

 There are two workarounds in this situation - use proxy server as network gateway to reach out to public endpoints or